Ravenstine/skillex/README.md

 Don't worry, it's not required that you define your slot types.

-Generate your interaction model JSON by running `skills-in-pills build-model` and check out the file `build/alexa/models/en-US.json`.
+Generate your interaction model JSON by running `skillex build-model` and check out the file `build/alexa/models/en-US.json`.

 ```json
 {